spintheweb/framework/README.md

 * Else it receives a resource
 * The _session context_ stores the connected user, its associated roles and locale.
 When a new session is established, the user is preset to _guest_ and roles to _guests_.

-# Spin the Web Studio

-Spin the Web Studio is a webbaselet for building Spin the Web applications.
-It provides a user-friendly interface for developers and administrators to structure the web application, manage contents, configure data sources, and preview changes in real time.

-## Key Features

-- **Live Preview:**
-  Instantly see how changes affect the site, with support for multiple languages and user roles.

-- **Data Source Management:**
-  Configure and connect to various data sources (webbase, SQL, API, etc.).

-- **Layout Designer:**
-  Edit and preview WBLL (Webbase Layout Language) templates, manage placeholders, and control responsive layouts.

-- **Tree and Navigation Management:**
-  Organize site structure.

-- **Localization Tools:**
-  Easily manage translations and localized content for multilingual sites.

-## Who Is It For?

-- **Developers:**
-  Rapidly prototype and extend site features with code and visual tools.
-- **Site Administrators:**
-  Oversee structure, permissions, and localization from a central dashboard.

----

-Spin the Web Studio streamlines the entire site-building process, making it accessible, efficient, and